hkhamvan263/COMP-167-Program-8-Grade-Essay/README.md

 # COMP 167-03A Program 8: Grade Essay
 My eight programming assignment where I design the GradeEssay class that extends the GradedActivity class and determines student's essay grade.

+The maximum essay score is a 100, and the minimum essay score is a 0.

 The student's essay score can be up to 100 and is determined in the following manner:
 * Grammar: 30 points
 * Spelling: 20 points